Drew Barrymore: Teenage stardom (1990s)

-Established career (1998–2008)

 In The Wedding Singer (1998), Barrymore played a waitress in love with the titular character, played by Adam Sandler.
 Variety found the film to be a "spirited, funny and warm saga" that serves them up "in a new way that enhances their most winning qualities".
 Budgeted at $18 million, the film grossed $123.3 million internationally.
 In Home Fries (1998), Barrymore played a pregnant woman unknowingly falling for the stepson of the late father of her baby.
 She starred in the historical drama film Ever After (1998), which made $98 million and was inspired by the fairy tale Cinderella.
 Roger Ebert said about Barrymore and the film: "she can hold the screen and involve us in her characters".

-Barrymore voiced the titular anthropomorphic Jack Russell terrier in the Christmas television film Olive, the Other Reindeer and was nominated for a Primetime Emmy Award.
+Barrymore voiced the titular anthropomorphic Jack Russell Terrier in the Christmas television film Olive, the Other Reindeer (1999) and was nominated for a Primetime Emmy Award.
 After establishing Flower Films, Barrymore and Nancy Juvonen produced the company's first film, Never Been Kissed, in which Barrymore played an insecure copy editor for the Chicago Sun-Times and a high school student.
 While reviews from critics were mixed, CNN noted: "There are two words which describe why this film works: Drew Barrymore.
 Her comedic timing and willingness to go all out in her quest for a laugh combine to make Never Been Kissed a gratifying movie-going experience".
 The film was a commercial success, grossing $84.5 million.

+Adult stardom and directorial debut (2000s)

-In Charlie's Angels, Barrymore, Cameron Diaz, and Lucy Liu played the trio of investigators in Los Angeles.
+In Charlie's Angels (2000), Barrymore, Cameron Diaz, and Lucy Liu played the trio of investigators in Los Angeles.
 The film was a major box office success and helped solidify Barrymore's standing in her production company as one of the film's producers.
-Barrymore starred in Riding in Cars with Boys, as a teenage mother in a failed marriage with the drug-addicted father (based on Beverly Donofrio's real-life story).
+Barrymore starred in Riding in Cars with Boys (2001) as a teenage mother in a failed marriage with the drug-addicted father (based on Beverly Donofrio's real-life story).
 When the production of Donnie Darko was threatened, Barrymore stepped forward with financing from the company and played the title character's English teacher.
 Although the film was less than successful at the box office in the wake of 9/11, it reached cult status after the DVD release, inspiring numerous websites devoted to unraveling the plot twists and meanings.

-Barrymore starred in George Clooney's directorial debut Confessions of a Dangerous Mind, based on the autobiography of television producer Chuck Barris.
-Barrymore reprised her role in Charlie's Angels: Full Throttle and starred with Ben Stiller in Duplex.
-Flower Films and Happy Madison Productions produced the film 50 First Dates, in which Barrymore played an amnesiac woman and Sandler played a marine veterinarian.
+Barrymore starred in George Clooney's directorial debut Confessions of a Dangerous Mind (2002), based on the autobiography of television producer Chuck Barris.
+Barrymore reprised her role in Charlie's Angels: Full Throttle (2003) and starred with Ben Stiller in Duplex.
+Flower Films and Happy Madison Productions produced the film 50 First Dates (2004), in which Barrymore played an amnesiac woman and Sandler played a marine veterinarian.
 Summing up Barrymore's appeal, Roger Ebert, in his review for the film, remarked that Barrymore displayed a "smiling, coy sincerity", in what he described as an "ingratiating and lovable" film.
 50 First Dates was a commercial success; it made US$120.9 million in North America and US$196.4 million worldwide.